Woman working on her laptop on a beach

 United KingdomYesNone

-As shown above, even citizens from countries like the United States, Canada, and the United Kingdom still need specific visas to legally work remotely in another country.
-It’s important to research and understand your new country’s visa requirements and tax implications before making any decisions.
+As shown above, even citizens from countries such as the United States, Canada, and the United Kingdom still require specific visas to work remotely legally in another country.
+It’s essential to research and understand the visa requirements and tax implications of your new country before making any decisions.

-Fortunately, some countries recognize the rise of digital nomads and have introduced special visas allowing foreigners to live and work remotely within their borders.
-These digital nomad visas often require proof of employment or income, minimum monthly income requirements, and health insurance coverage, and may have tax obligations during your stay.
+Fortunately, some countries have recognized the rise of digital nomads and introduced special visas that allow foreigners to live and work remotely within their borders.
+These digital nomad visas often require proof of employment or income, a minimum monthly income requirement, and health insurance coverage, and may also have tax obligations during your stay.

 While it might be tempting to try working remotely on just a tourist visa, it is generally not legal.
 It’s essential to obtain the proper work permission or explore options like digital nomad visas that align with immigration and tax regulations for remote work in another country.